jenn-williams/BellaNove/README.md

 ### Consolidating Dashboard and Edit Account into a Single Page
 - **Problem**: Woocommerce and Membership2 both have account pages with important information on them but it is confusing for the user to have these as 2 separate pages.
 - **Solution**: Consolidate the account pages by adding shortcode for both the Woocommerce account `[woocommerce_my_account order_count="15"]` and the Membership2 account `[ms-membership-account]` on a single page (My Account) and ensure this page is set to Account/My Account page for both Woocommerce and Membership2.
-I also added additional CSS in the child theme custom.css:
+I also added additional CSS in the child theme `custom.css`:

 ### Adding a Footer Menu
 - **Problem**: We have pages that are important to link to on every page (e.g. Contact), but should not be included on the top primary menu.